NetworkManager/NetworkManager/CONTRIBUTING.md

 ### pre-commit hooks

 A [pre-commit](https://pre-commit.com/) config (`.pre-commit-config.yaml`) is
-provided to catch the two issues that most often fail CI's "check-tree" stage before you push:
+provided to catch the issues that most often fail CI's "check-tree" stage before you push.
+On `git commit` it checks:

 - clang-format on the C/H files you touched, via `contrib/scripts/nm-code-format-container.sh` so it matches CI's clang-format version (requires podman);
+- black formatting of the python files you touched (`contrib/scripts/nm-python-black-format.sh`);
-- `POTFILES.in` consistency (`src/tests/check-potfile-list.py`).
+- `POTFILES.in` consistency (`src/tests/check-potfile-list.py`);
+- validity of the `po/*.po` files you touched (`msgfmt --check`);
+- the commit message rules of this document, currently the absence of "Signed-off-by:" lines (`contrib/scripts/check-commit-message.sh`).

+After the commit it also runs [checkpatch.pl](contrib/scripts/checkpatch.pl) over your branch.
+Those are heuristics, so it only prints its findings and never rejects the commit.
+Set `NM_HOOK_DISABLED=1` to silence it.

 To enable it, install pre-commit (`pip install pre-commit`, or your distro's package) and run once in the checkout: